-Flood is another common and significant disaster in eastern Africa brought by natural factors like hurricanes, flash floods, river floods, and coastal floods.
-Madagascar, Uganda, Rwanda, Tanzania, Ethiopia and Kenya are prone to floods due to heavy rainfall caused by a tropical disturbance (Finney et al. 2019; Rapolaki et al. 2018) Floods lead to death of human and animals, damage to crops and roads leaving villages isolated, destroyed infrastructure such as telecommunication lines and power lines, destruction of homes, schools and hospitals, erosion of productive layers of the soil rendering the soil less productive, mental and physical, increased diseases epidemics especially water related ones and increased conflicts over water resources (Okaka and Odhiambo, 2018; Wossen et al. 2018).
+Madagascar, Uganda, Rwanda, Tanzania, Ethiopia and Kenya are prone to floods due to heavy rainfall caused by a tropical disturbance (Finney et al. 2019; Rapolaki et al. 2018) Floods lead to death of human and animals, damage to crops and roads leaving villages isolated, destroys infrastructure such as telecommunication lines and power lines, destruction of homes, schools and hospitals, erosion of productive layers of the soil, mental and physical mental and physical stress, increased diseases epidemics especially water related ones and increased conflicts over water resources (Okaka and Odhiambo, 2018; Wossen et al. 2018).